What are Dot Plots

 How to Create a Dot Plot

 Creating a dot plot is a relatively simple process.
-First, you will need to collect your data.
+First, you will need to collect your data, including the number of items or values represented in dot plots.
 Next, decide how you want to group your data.
 For categorical data, you can group by levels of the variable (e.g., by country or by type of product).
 For quantitative data, you will need to decide on an appropriate unit of measurement (e.g., by years or by months).
 Once you have decided on your grouping, create a list of all of the values in your dataset.

 Next, create your dot plot using graph paper or a spreadsheet program like Microsoft Excel.
 To do this, simply draw a line for each value in your list and then place a dot above the line at the appropriate location.
 If you are using Excel, you can use the “scatter” or “line” chart functions to create your dot plot.
 Be sure to add titles and axis labels as needed!